camsys/onebusaway-nyc-atstop/README.md

   * `npm install --save-dev karma-coverage`
   * `npm install --save-dev angular-mocks`
   * `npm install --save-dev ng-describe`

+If this fails on Linux with a node-gyp error, you may need to install the build-essential package

 * Create `karma.conf.js` file and add:

 ```javascript
 module.exports = function(config) {